maltesie/emap/README.md

 sudo pip install scipy, networkx
 ```

+### Graphhopper server

+Copy the contents from https://github.com/graphhopper/graphhopper to the third-party/graphopper folder.

 ## Usage

-The two zips containing graphhopper and the massim simulation server in the folder my_mapc/third_party have to be unpacked.
+The zip containing the massim simulation server in the folder my_mapc/third_party has to be unpacked.
 After that, in the my_mapc folder, run

 ```shell
 catkin_make